 - Focal point for managing Civilian Education, Training and Development programs, as well as approval and disapproval.

-Mandatory TA Briefing – Initial & Follow-up (Formally College 101)
+College 101 TA Briefing – Initial & Follow-up

-Mandatory for first time active duty users of Military Tuition Assistance (and those who haven’t used TA in over a year).
-You can choose to attend College 202 or Assessing your Higher Education Track TAP Class in lieu of this briefing.
+This briefing is mandatory for first time active duty users of Military Tuition Assistance and those who have not used TA in over a year.

 Register on AFVEC to reserve your seat by COB the day prior to attending.

-Discussion on job shadowing, on-the-job training, apprenticeships, & internships that offer skills training opportunities to officers and enlisted preparing to transition from military to civilian employment.
-Discuss entire application process, including step by steps, formal request, how to present SkillBridge to your Commander & approval process.
-We recommend attending as early as possible in your career in order to line up your education opportunities with your civilian career goals.
+Discussion on job shadowing, on-the-job training, apprenticeships and internships that offer skills training opportunities to officers and enlisted preparing to transition from military to civilian employment.
+Discuss entire application process, including step by steps, formal request, how to present SkillBridge to your Commander and approval process.
+We recommend attending at least 12-18 months from your separation date in order to line up your education opportunities with your civilian career goals.

 Register on AFVEC to reserve your seat – Mandatory to start the process